vacp2p/research/noise-research/secure-transfer.md

         - attaches as payload the (encrypted) commitment randomness `r` used to compute `H(sB||r)`.

 6. The device `A`:
-    - listens to any message sent to `/{application-name}/{application-version}/wakunoise/1/sessions-{shard-id}/*` and locally filters only messages sent to `contentTopic`.
+    - listens to messages sent to `/{application-name}/{application-version}/wakunoise/1/sessions-{shard-id}/proto` and locally filters only those with Waku payload starting with `messageNametag`.
 If any, continues.
     - obtains from decrypting the received message a public key `sB`.
 If `sB` is not a valid public key, the protocol is aborted.
     - performs `DH(eA,sB)` (which updates a symmetric encryption key);
     - decrypts the payload to obtain the randomness `r`.